kevniu95/ffwrapped/src/modules/simQuery/README.md

 ### Keep draft context in mind
 Perhaps there is - but remember to use this tool in context.
 Yes, the simquery tool says selecting AvgQB at #9 will give you more expected max points than selecting AvgRB.
 But Patrick Mahomes accounts for 1,451 of those draft paths, and Josh Allen accounts for 617 (over 80% of the 2,368 observations backing AvgQB!).
 And their average draft positions are 16.5 and 20.

-If you're picking 9 now, that means your next pick is 12 overal.
+If you're picking 9 now, that means your next pick is 12 overall.
 Mahomes and Allen will almost certainly be on the board for your round 2 pick!

 So even if AvgQB looks like a better pick than AvgRB with your first overall pick - maybe the real question we should be asking ourselves, is, which of these two options is better: